 As guest artists at the Pablo Casals, Yellow Barn and New Hampshire Music Festivals, the Duo has collaborated in performances of larger ensemble works from Beethoven to Shostakovich.
 Through themed concerts such as “French and American Connections” and “American Showcase,” their diverse programming combines contemporary and traditional works in inspiring collaborations with dancers, poets and descriptive narrative.

-Recent projects have included their own arrangements of music of Piazzolla and Gardel for their upcoming CD “Let’s Tango!” with pianist Victor Cayres to be released fall 2020.
-They will also perform in Taiwan in 2021.
-Emmanuel Feldman is commissioned to write a Septet with the duo for the Northeastern Pennsylvania Chamber Music Society’s 2021 season.
+Recent projects have included their own arrangements of music of Piazzolla and Gardel for their upcoming CD “Let’s Tango!” with pianist Victor Cayres to be released winter 2022.
+They will also perform Bariolage by Shinji Eshima in collaboration with Festival Ballet Providence in 2022.
+Emmanuel Feldman is commissioned to write a new work with the duo for the Northeastern Pennsylvania Chamber Music Society’s 2022 season.

 Together they have led master classes and residencies at schools and universities including the New York Summer Music Festival, Encore Coda and Tufts University.